Gan10/ecommerce_analysis/README.md

 ---

-The cleaned and enriched datasets are ready for further use such as targeted campaigns, lifetime value modeling, or churn prediction.
+The cleaned and enriched datasets are prepared for further applications, such as building dashboards or developing churn prediction models.

 ---